True Warden of the East

 Robert is a sickly, whiny, and spoilt child of six.
 He is small and pale with brown hair and big eyes.
 His hair later grows very long.

 Robert is afflicted with a disease that causes frequent seizures.
-His maester bleeds him frequently and often administers a painkiller during his fits that, if used continuously, has an increasing level of toxicity.
+Maester Colemon bleeds him frequently and often administers a painkiller during his fits that, if used continuously, has an increasing level of toxicity.
 He is intellectually and physically stunted, and is not weaned from his mother's breast.

 A Game of Thrones